Priority: - Prevent

 - Never release unwanted plants into natural waterbodies.

-- Learn to identify this plant and avoid traveling infested sites.
+- Learn to identify this plant and avoid traveling through infested sites.

 - Always clean, drain, and dry aquatic equipment like boats or canoes before transferring from one body of water to another.